Tippu Tip

 Tippu Tip traded in slaves for Zanzibar's clove plantations.
-As part of the large and lucrative trade, he led many trading expeditions into Central Africa, constructing profitable trading posts deep into the Congo Basin region and thus becoming the most well-known slave trader in Africa, supplying much of the world with black slaves.
+As part of the large and lucrative trade, he led many trading expeditions into Central Africa, constructing profitable trading posts deep into the Congo Basin region and thus becoming the best-known slave and ivory trader in Africa, supplying much of the world with ivory from enslaved Africans.

-He also bought the ivory from WaManyema suppliers in Kasongo, the capital of the Sultanate of Utetera, and resold it for a profit at coastal ports.

 Early life

 Based on descriptions of his age at different points in his life, it is believed that Tippu Tip was born around 1832 in Zanzibar.
 Tippu Tip's mother, Bint Habib bin Bushir, was a Muscat Arab of the ruling class.
-His father and paternal grandfather were coastal Arabs of the Swahili Coast who had taken part in the earliest trading expeditions to the interior.
-His paternal great-grandmother, wife of Rajab bin Mohammed bin Said el Murgebi, was the daughter of Juma bin Mohammed el Nebhani, a member of a respected Muscat (Oman) family, and a Bantu woman from the village of Mbwa Maji, a small village south of what would later become the German capital of Dar es Salaam.
+His father and paternal grandfather were coastal Arabs of the Swahili Coast who had taken part in earlier slave-trading expeditions to the interior.
+His paternal great-grandmother, wife of Rajab bin Mohammed bin Said el Murgebi, was the daughter of Juma bin Mohammed el Nebhani, a member of a respected Muscat (Oman) family, and a Bantu woman from the settlement of Mbuamaji, south of what would later become the German capital of Dar es Salaam in present-day Kigamboni District.

-Throughout his lifetime Hamad bin Muhammad bin Juma bin Rajab el Murjebi was more commonly known as Tippu Tib, which translates to "the gatherer together of wealth".
+Throughout his lifetime Hamad bin Muhammad bin Juma bin Rajab el Murjebi was more commonly known as Tippu Tip, which translates to "the gatherer together of wealth".
 According to him, he was given the nickname Tippu Tip after the "tiptip" sound that his guns gave off during expeditions in Chungu territory.

 At a relatively young age, Tippu Tip led a group of about 100 men into Central Africa seeking slaves and ivory.
 After plundering several large swathes of land, he returned to Zanzibar to consolidate his resources and recruit for his forces.
 Following this he returned to mainland Africa.

-Later life
+Career

-Tippu Tip built a trading empire, using the proceeds to establish clove plantations on Zanzibar.
-Abdul Sheriff reported that when he left for his twelve years of "empire building" on the mainland, he had no plantations of his own.
+Tippu Tip built a slave-trading empire, and is considered the second wealthiest Muslim slave trader in history, using the proceeds to establish clove plantations on Zanzibar.
+Abdul Sheriff reported that, when he left for his twelve years of "empire building" on the mainland, he had no plantations of his own.
 By 1895, he had acquired "seven 'shambas' [plantations] and 10,000 slaves".

-He met and helped several famous western explorers of the African continent, including David Livingstone and Henry Morton Stanley.
-Between 1884 and 1887 he claimed the Eastern Congo for himself and for the Sultan of Zanzibar, Bargash bin Said el Busaidi.
+He met and helped several Western explorers of the African continent, including David Livingstone and Henry Morton Stanley.
+Between 1884 and 1887, he claimed the Eastern Congo for himself and for the Sultan of Zanzibar, Bargash bin Said el Busaidi.
 In spite of his position as protector of Zanzibar's interests in Congo, he managed to maintain good relations with the Europeans.
 When, in August 1886, fighting broke out between the Swahili and the representatives of King Leopold II of Belgium at Stanley Falls, al-Murjabī went to the Belgian consul at Zanzibar to assure him of his "good intentions".
 Although he was still a force in Central African politics, he could see by 1886 that power in the region was shifting.